Summersummer3/bp_dumper/README.md

 # bp_dumper
-An android debugger for setting breakpoint and dumping memory Powered by frida
+An android debugger for setting breakpoint and dumping memory powered by frida